Ahmed-Hawana/Ahmed-Hawana-my-UDAPEOPLE-ID-218682821859/README.md

     On the root Folder my screenshots folder contains:-
       - screenshots in JPG, named using the screenshot number listed as follow:
           1. Job failed because of compile errors.
 [SCREENSHOT01].
+          2. Job failed because of unit tests.
+[SCREENSHOT02]. for the backend and [SCREENSHOT02-2] for the frontend.